Airborne Operations and Battle Management Job Facts

 The duties of the Airborne Operations specialty included using manual and computer-assisted active and passive airborne-based sensor systems to acquire, identify, and track airborne, maritime, and ground objects.

-These personnel discriminated between valid and invalid targets with radar, low-light television imagery, thermal and infrared imaging and electronic identification.
+These personnel discriminated between valid and invalid targets with radar, low-light television imagery, thermal and infrared imaging, and electronic identification.
 They maintained object position locations for the battle management databases and active engagement and reconnaissance.

-They used procedures that were in accordance with unified combatant command or theater rules of engagement.
+They used procedures that were in accordance with the unified combatant command or theater rules of engagement.
 Identification of targets and their movements were communicated to allied units and weapons platforms.
-They maintained the communications links with defensive and offensive air, ground, and naval fire units; and special operations forces.
+They maintained the communications links with defensive and offensive air, ground, and naval fire units and special operations forces.
 These duties helped ensure safe passage or fire support of allied forces.
 They coordinated with air traffic and airspace control agencies.

 These personnel performed activities to direct weapons engagements.
 They provided navigation information for aircraft or external manned aircraft to track targets and friendly positions.

 The information they provided was used by allied aircraft and ground units for offensive and defensive missions.
 These included close air support, interdiction, combat search and rescue, counter-insurgency, humanitarian relief, civilian evacuation, and special operations support.

 They used intercept and engagement tactics.
 They fired gunship weapons on valid targets or targets of opportunity.

 They were responsible for the safety of allied air assets under direct operational control and the safety of ground forces when working in the close air support role.
 They were responsible for limiting collateral damage.

 They used electronic warfare (EW) and electronic support measures (ESM) techniques and procedures.
 These were used to protect against electronic attack or interference.
 ESM and external intelligence collection sources were used to assist in passive detection, tracking, and identification.